blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 </div>

-[Rhystic Study](https://scryfall.com/card/jmp/169/rhystic-study) is the iconic card that generates infinite memes and play interruptions.
+[Rhystic Study](https://scryfall.com/card/jmp/169/rhystic-study) is the iconic card that generates endless memes and play interruptions.
 Just a quick Google Images search for "Do you pay the one?" to understand that this card accumulates love and hate wherever it goes.

 Although it's a Game Changer, its potential for constant value generation still seems to keep the panel wondering.
 Should Rhystic Study be banned?